mdp/Economist-Kindle/README.markdown

 # The Economist Kindle Scraper

-Get the 'real' Economist on your Kindle - _The official Kindle subscription only includes online articles_
+Get the 'real' Economist on your Kindle (_The official Kindle subscription only includes online articles_)

 ## Requirements